 NSCSW Candidacy Mentorship Program

 The social worker Candidacy Mentorship Program is designed to provide graduates of accredited schools of social work with a strategic, supportive, and educational professional development experience rooted in principles of adult learning.
-By linking new graduates and those re-entering practice (candidates) with experienced practitioners (mentors) the Candidacy Mentorship Program provides new graduates with educational and supportive mentorship to integrate knowledge, apply skill, and action ethics in their first years of practice.
+By linking new graduates and those re-entering practice (candidates) with experienced practitioners (mentors) the Candidacy Mentorship Program provides new registrants with educational and supportive mentorship to integrate knowledge, apply skill, and action ethics in their first years of practice.

 Candidates gain valuable support throughout their 2500 hours of practice experience through regular, structured, and documented meetings with their mentor.
 They are supported as they develop a professional identity, grapple with ethical issues, explore professional concerns related to their practice experience, integrate theory and practice, develop self-awareness, and refine a unique practice framework.